Working After Retirement

 Working for a PERA Employer

 If you plan to return to work for a PERA employer, it is important that you understand and comply with the working after retirement rules to avoid any possible reductions in your PERA benefit.
 Listed below are some of the basic working after retirement rules.
-Please refer to the related publications and forms for complete details.
+Please refer to the Working After Retirement booklet for complete details.

 - You may volunteer for a PERA employer as many hours as you desire.